rlrangel/DEMLab/README.md

 It contains all the parameters and options for the analysis and outputs, as well as the conditions applied to the model.

-A tutorial on each input field of this file can be found on the [Wiki page][wiki_link].
+A tutorial explaining each input field of this file can be found on the [Wiki page][wiki_parameters_link].
 Moreover, a [template][parameters_link] of this file, with all the possible input options, is available.

 * **Model Parts (_.txt_)**: